 These methods work together.
 If you have registered your C3PO to handle one of the GroupWise pre-built commands your WantCommand method will be called.
-For a complete list of the possible pre-built commands, see "C3PO Data Type Related Identifiers" on page 99.
+For a complete list of the possible pre-built commands, see C3PO Data Type Related Identifiers.